Helpful Information

 And the people in charge...

-Good sportsmanship is not only about how your kid responds to winning or losing, it’s also about respecting the rules during the game.
-Talk to your kid about the importance of accepting decisions, being honest and not arguing with the people in charge.
+Being included and a good sport is not only about how your kid responds to winning or losing, but also about respecting the rules during the game.
+Talk to your kid about the importance of accepting decisions, being honest, and not arguing with the people in charge.

-You can practise these skills at home by asking your kid to help with a task they may not think is fair – such as cleaning up a mess they didn’t make – it may not be fair but sometimes it’s the right thing to do.
-Building ‘turn taking’ skills can increase their ability to follow rules.
-Playing backyard cricket with your kid is a great sport for practising turn taking – as you rotate positions, from batting to bowling, your kid is learning to follow the rules even if they would rather stay in their favourite position.
-Remember though, it’s important to pick your battles…playing sport is supposed to be fun!
+Pro tip – building ‘turn taking’ skills can increase their ability to follow rules.
+For example, playing backyard cricket with your kid is a great sport for practising turn taking.
+As you rotate positions – from batting to bowling to fielding – your kid is learning to follow the rules of the game, even if they would rather stay in their favourite position.
+Remember though, it’s important to pick your battles… playing sport is supposed to be fun!

 6. Celebrate victories with others